danger89/OpenLaptop/README.md

 Usage
 -------------
-You can either start the application via command-line: openlaptop-voorkeuren
+You can either start the application via command-line: openlaptop-hulpprogramma

-Or search for "OpenLaptop Voorkeuren" in the Unity Launcher.
-You can also find 'OpenLaptop Voorkeuren' under System Settings of Ubuntu.
+Or search for "OpenLaptop Hulpprogramma" in the Unity Launcher.
+You can also find 'OpenLaptop Hulpprogramma' under System Settings of Ubuntu.